- Basic Strategy

 How To Get the Best Two-Handed Weapon in Skyrim, Before Level 10

-It also helps if you’ve levelled up your Heavy Armour skill.
+- Stock up on stamina and health potions.
+It also helps if you’ve levelled up your heavy armor skill a bit.

-You may have to attempt this ‘run and grab’ a few times so make sure you save first.
+- Save at the entrance to Liar’s Retreat.
+You may have to attempt this ‘run and grab’ a few times so make sure you save first. (see pic of entrance).

+- Run to the end of the cavern.
 You may need to do a few run throughs to find your way through the netwok of caverns.
-Watch this Youtube video if you need help: https://www.youtube.com/watch?v=pmOR7j1igus
+Watch this Youtube video if you need help.

 At this point you can keep up your bash, loot, sell repeat lifestyle, go on some epic quests or even give up your lazy past and start up a smithing apprenticeship.
 Just remember, hold out on those two-handed perks for as long as possible.
 When you’re finally ready to slow down your levelling and focus on dealing the most damage possible, start chucking some skillpoints into the two-handed tree and you’ll be an unstoppable bashing machine.